Global search

 As is typical with insurance, there are often confusing conditions and clauses that can leave you scratching your head.
 Choosing the right super fund is largely based on your personal circumstances, but there are some variables to look out for when researching the fund’s TPD insurance arrangements:

-• Active employment: Most policies state that in order to be eligible you must be in ‘active employment’ when you first join the superannuation fund.
+• Active employment: Most policies state that to be eligible you must be in ‘active employment’ when you first join the superannuation fund.
 This usually means you must work, or be capable of working, at least 30 to 35 hours per week.
 But keep an eye out, as this requirement can vary between policies.

 • Ability to work: When insurers assess whether or not you’re able to return to work, some will have a more flexible idea of what realistic employment options you have and some may even take into account any retraining you have done or could do.
 This in turn makes it harder to have a claim accepted.